torsteins/inf102f18-mandatory1/README.md

  where *yourid* is your UiB SEBRA account id handle (for example, if your UiB id is *abc123*, you should name the file `abc123.pdf`).
 The file should reside in the main folder of your maven project (that's the same folder as this README.md).

+#### Code answers

+All code you write for the mandatory assignment should be added to this maven project.
+If a task require you to solve a problem at Kattis, you must submit your code to Kattis in addition to providing the code in the project you hand in.
+  *  All classes should reside in the package no.uib.ii.inf102.f18.mandatory1
+  *  You will be graded on both correctness and style.
+Se the appendix for style guidelines.
+  *  Be careful to name the classes correctly according to task specifications, or else it will count as violating the organizational instructions.

 #### Submission